-Images from a walking tour of a Spanish town steeped in history
+A walking tour of the medieval centre of Girona, Spain, a European city steeped in history

 In the first century B.C. the Romans built a fortress with an almost triangular perimeter known as the Força Vella.
 Parts of that wall can still be seen today.
 Extensions to the wall were done in medieval times.

-There was a significant Jewish population in Girona from the nineth century through the fifteenth century, with over 1,000 Jews present at the height of prosperity, artisans, merchants, doctors, bankers, moneylenders, poets and philosophers.
-By the twelfth century, the population had become concentrated in the narrow labyrinth of streets in the Call, a term which meant “narrow streets”.
+The alleys become even narrower in the Call.
+The Call, a term which means “narrow streets” was once the Jewish Quarter.
+Girona had a significant Jewish population in Girona from the 9th century through the 15th century.
+Over 1,000 Jews present at the height of prosperity, artisans, merchants, doctors, bankers, moneylenders, poets and philosophers lived her at one time.
+By the 12th century, the population had become concentrated in the narrow labyrinth of streets in the Call.
 The Call was close to the Cathedral, from which clerical authorities could offer protection or, as our tour guide suggested, keep a watchful eye on the Jews.

 When the plague swept across Europe in the mid-14th century, Jews became scapegoats.
 The incidence of the disease was lower among the Jewish population because of their isolation in ghettos and better hygiene due to ritual handwashing.
 The Call became a place of confinement and discrimination against Jews increased.
 They were expelled from Girona in 1492.
 Their homes remained vacant for centuries until new structures were built and gradually buried the Jewish call.
 Work to uncover and preserve Girona’s Jewish history began in the late 1970s.
 Today the city is home to a Jewish history museum and a centre for Jewish studies.